Dafaque/ws-gen/README.md

 Required parameters:
 ```
-module: wsgen/examples # relative path for codegen
+module: wsgen-project # name of you app or module.
+Used for imports
-package: gen # codegen directory
+package: examples/gen # relative path for codegen
 ```

 Optional parameters:
 ```
-root: ../ # path that will be prepended to "module" param
+root: ../ # path that will be prepended to "package" param
 ```

 # Contribute